allegory-software/allegory-sdk/MAKING-WIDGETS.md

 A good widget needs to satisfy many things:

 * work in different types of containers: inline, block, flex, grid.
-* be instantiable from both html and from JavaScript (more on that later).
+* be instantiable from both html and from JavaScript.
-* allow any property change while live.
+* allow any property changes while the widget is live.
 * not leak event listeners when detached from DOM.
 * work at any parent font size.
 * use only theme colors.